-Since we currently do not have access to a commercial data center to test our filtering approach on different CRACs, we collect an one-hour online trace of data center noise from [38] and mix it with our own server noise recordings as an alternative to validate our filtering approach.
-While the online noise source [38] does not provide details of the data center from which the noise is recorded, we have compared the spectrum of its noise recordings with those from other sources such as YouTube and found that they are consistent.
+Since we currently do not have access to a commercial data center to test our filtering approach on different CRACs, we collect an one-hour online trace of "data center noise" from [37] and mix it with our own server noise recordings as an alternative to validate our filtering approach.
 In particular, the collected noise is mixed with our recorded server noise at a ratio of 90% to 10%, i.e., 90% of the aggregate noise energy after mixing comes from the collected online noise while our server noise contributes to the remaining 10%.
 By doing so, the mixed noise emulates a scenario as if we were putting our servers in another data center (whose background noise is captured by the online noise trace) and placing a microphone nearby our servers to record their noise.

-Our own server noise recording done in a lab environment and the corresponding power consumption are shown in Fig. 20(a) (these are also used as source#1 in our evaluation under default settings).
+Our own server noise recording done in a lab environment and the corresponding power consumption are shown in Fig. 19(a) (these are also used as source#1 in our evaluation under default settings).
 Then, we repeat the collected one-hour online noise trace and make it have a length of four hours.
-Without filtering, the aggregate noise energy after mixing is shown in Fig. 20(b), where we can hardly see any noise pattern that changes with the server power consumption.
+Without filtering, the aggregate noise energy after mixing is shown in Fig. 19(b), where we can hardly see any noise pattern that changes with the server power consumption.

-Next, we apply a high-pass filter with two different lower cutoff frequencies (200Hz and 600Hz) on the mixed noise and show the filtered noise energy in Fig. 20(c).
-We see that the filtered noise energy reveals the server power pattern exhibited in Fig. 20(a).
+Next, we apply a high-pass filter with two different lower cutoff frequencies (200Hz and 600Hz) on the mixed noise and show the filtered noise energy in Fig. 19(c).
+We see that the filtered noise energy reveals the server power pattern exhibited in Fig. 19(a).
 Meanwhile, we can also observe a difference in noise energies between the two filtered signals under different cutoff frequencies.
 When a higher cutoff frequency is used, the absolute noise energy becomes lower since more low-frequency components are discarded.
-This is clearly reflected in Fig. 20(d), where the absolute noise energy is for a server power of 785W and the noise energy ratio is the ratio of the filtered noise energy when the servers have a power consumption of 785W (high power) to that when the severs consume 620W (low power).
+This is clearly reflected in Fig. 19(d), where the absolute noise energy is for a server power of 785W and the noise energy ratio is the ratio of the filtered noise energy when the servers have a power consumption of 785W (high power) to that when the severs consume 620W (low power).
 When using the online noise source as the background noise, the noise energy ratio reduces (i.e., relatively less difference in filtered noise energy for two different server power consumptions) compared to the result in our university data center.
 This is because the collected online noise is recorded from a large data center that also includes many background servers in addition to CRACs.
 To get a good ratio while keeping a relatively higher absolute server noise energy, a cutoff frequency can be chosen between 200-500Hz, which is similar to the experiment in our university data center and hence demonstrates the practicality of our filtering approach under different CRACs.